alexridderrrr/Aboutme/README.md

 🚀 Freelance web developer, shipping something new every day
 📸 Also working as a **model** on the side
 📫 Reach me at [alexridder.be](https://alexridder.be)
+🤖 I also have a Discord : alexridder

 ## Tech Stack